Impact Investment Manager

 He always showed a tremendous dedication and work ethic for any project he approached.
 For someone so laid back about life he worked tremendously hard and always managed to produce solid results from his quietly driven approach to life. -- J.O.

 Kevin is a graduate of Wesleyan University with a Bachelor of Arts in both Economics and Computer Science.
 At Wesleyan University, he was Academic All-American, All-New England, 4-time varsity letter recipient and senior captain in the sport of wrestling.
-He continues to promote and teach the sport of wrestling as a wrestling coach, currently as coach of Nathan Bishop Middle School a 6-8 public school in Providence, Rhode Island.
-Kevin lives in Providence with his wife, Amy, and daughter, Aurora.
+He has coached and continues to promote the sport of wrestling.
+Most recently, he coached Nathan Bishop Middle School, a 6-8 public school in Providence, Rhode Island.
+Kevin lives outside of Providence with his wife, Amy, and daughter, Aurora.

 Outside of finance, impact, investing and wrestling, Kevin is an avid proponent of regular exercise as part of a healthy lifestyle.
 He mainly follows a routine of running, lifting weights, ultimate frisbee and (ungraceful) yoga, but also bikes, hikes, paddles, SCUBAs or does any outdoor activity when available.
 Additionally, Kevin loves to travel and has been to all seven continents.
 While at home, Kevin can often be found in the kitchen pretending to be a chef, cooking local, seasonal and sustainably sourced meals.

-Please connect with Kevin if you would like to learn about Capital Good Fund, Local Farms Fund or Trellis Capital L3C, are in need of a financial analyst consultant or share a common interest.
+Please connect with Kevin if you would like to learn about his endeavors, are in need of a financial analyst consultant or share a common interest.